-- 2. Two comments are in order.
+2. Two comments are in order.
 First, the EC again admits in paragraph 1 that the reciprocity and equivalence requirements in Article 12(1) of the GI Regulation conflict with the EC's obligations under Article III:4 of the GATT 1994.
-Since Article 12(1) contains the requirement for equivalent inspection structures, the United States does not see the basis for the EC's claim that the requirement for EC-equivalent protection is inconsistent with Article III:4 and yet the requirement for EC-equivalent inspection structures is not.2 - 3.
-Second, despite the EC's equivocations, the fact is that the EC claimed in its first submission and still claims in its most recent official Guide of one month ago3- that the obligations of the TRIPS Agreement rendered the equivalency and reciprocity requirements inapplicable to WTO Members.
-Further, in its responses to Panel questions, the EC specified that the "without prejudice" language referred to both the TRIPS Agreement and the GATT 1994.4 And in its second submission, the EC clarified that the introductory phrase "without prejudice to international agreements" means that the provisions that follow are inapplicable to
+Since Article 12(1) contains the requirement for equivalent inspection structures, the United States does not see the basis for the EC's claim that the requirement for EC-equivalent protection is inconsistent with Article III:4 and yet the requirement for EC-equivalent inspection structures is not.

+3. Second, despite the EC's equivocations, the fact is that the EC claimed in its first submission - and still claims in its most recent official Guide of one month ago- that the obligations of the TRIPS Agreement rendered the equivalency and reciprocity requirements inapplicable to WTO Members.
+Further, in its responses to Panel questions, the EC specified that the "without prejudice" language referred to both the TRIPS Agreement and the GATT 1994.
+And in its second submission, the EC clarified that the introductory phrase "without prejudice to international agreements" means that the provisions that follow are inapplicable to

-1 See EC Second Written Submission, para.
+&lt;sup>1 See EC Second Written Submission, para.
 55, in which the EC states that when regulatory provisions are preceded by the "without prejudice to international agreements" language, this means that the international agreement prevails when there is a "conflict" between the regulatory provision and the international agreement.

-2 Article 12(1), foreshadowing the requirements in Article 12a(2), imposes the condition of "inspection arrangements . . . equivalent to those laid down in this Regulation."
+$^2$ Article 12(1), foreshadowing the requirements in Article 12a(2), imposes the condition of "inspection arrangements . . . equivalent to those laid down in this Regulation."

-3 Exhibit EC-64, page 18
+&lt;sup>3 Exhibit EC-64, page 18

-4 EC Responses to First Set of Panel Questions (July 8, 2004), paras.
+&lt;sup>4 EC Responses to First Set of Panel Questions (July 8, 2004), paras.
 12-13.

-the extent they conflict with an international agreement.5 The EC also specified immediately afterward in that same submission that the "without prejudice" language prevents any conflict with the national treatment obligations of the TRIPS Agreement and the GATT 1994, by rendering equivalency and reciprocity requirements inapplicable to WTO Members.6 Yet, as the EC has perhaps only recently come to see, the EC's own argument necessarily means that the reciprocity and equivalence conditions of the GI Regulation provide less favorable treatment to non-EC nationals than to EC nationals.
+the extent they conflict with an international agreement.
+The EC also specified immediately afterward in that same submission that the "without prejudice" language prevents any conflict with the national treatment obligations of the TRIPS Agreement and the GATT 1994, by rendering equivalency and reciprocity requirements inapplicable to WTO Members.
+Yet, as the EC has perhaps only recently come to see, the EC's own argument necessarily means that the reciprocity and equivalence conditions of the GI Regulation provide less favorable treatment to non-EC nationals than to EC nationals.
 This directly contradicts the EC's separate argument that the EC GI Regulation has nothing to do with discrimination against "nationals".
-Now that it has become apparent that the EC's earlier arguments constitute an admission that the GI Regulation does accord different treatment to non-EC nationals than to EC nationals, the EC is trying to back away from those earlier arguments (as it has with respect to its own consistent interpretation of its Regulation).
-But the truth is found in the EC's own assessment of its own Regulation before the ramifications of that assessment became apparent: the GI Regulation does, in fact, accord different, and less favorable, treatment to non-EC nationals than it accords to EC nationals.
+Now that it has become apparent that the EC's earlier arguments constitute an admission that the GI Regulation does accord different treatment to non-EC nationals than to EC nationals that to EC nationals than to EC nationals that to EC nationals that the GI Regulation does accord different treatment to non-EC nationals that the EC's own assessment of its own Regulation before the ramifications of that assessment became apparent: the GI Regulation does, in fact, accord different, and less favorable, treatment to non-EC nationals than it accords to EC nationals.